Set point theory: Evidence

 In humans, when calories are restricted because of war, famine, or diet, lost weight is typically regained quickly, including for obese patients.
 In the Minnesota Starvation Experiment, after human subjects were fed a near-starvation diet for a period, losing 66% of their initial fat mass, and later allowed to eat freely, they reattained and even surpassed their original fat levels, reaching 145% of the pre-starvation fat levels.

 Evidence for an organism-level set point has been found experimentally in "normal" rats and in rats with dorsomedial hypothalamic lesions.

-In addition, in a study with obese and non-obese subjects who lost 10%–20% of their body mass from underfeeding, the energy expenditure of the subjects was found to decrease, while after gaining 10% of their body mass from overfeeding their energy expenditure was found to increase.
+However, it has not been proven in humans.